-We are a source of courage, a catalyst for hope, and a leader of movement and change.
+We are a source of courage and a leader of movement and change.

 Abuse Hurts is a charitable organization that has served Canadians since 1993.
 The Centre’s mandate is to significantly reduce the incidence and impact of abuse through education and public awareness.
 Abuse Hurts operates solely on private donations with no sustaining funds from any government body.